stormpath/stormpath.js/README.md

     if(result.verified){
       // email verification workflow is NOT enabled for this account store,
       // send the user to result.redirectUri
+      window.location.replace(result.redirectUri);
     }else if(result.created){
-      // tell the user to check their email for a verification link }
+      // tell the user to check their email for a verification link alert('Please check your email for a verification link.')
+    }
   }
 )